The EU Updates Its Cyber Security Regulation: Meet NIS2 and See What It Means to you

 The NIS2 Directive is the new EU-wide legislation on cyber security.
 Moving forward on the cyber security rules introduced by the EU in 2016, the NIS2 Directive provides legal measures to bring the readiness and skills to prepare for and mitigate cyber threats in the EU to the next level, starting in 2023.
 We’ll discuss whom the NIS2 applies to, and how CybExer Technologies can help your organization to welcome NIS2 ready and prepared.

-The NIS2 Directive (Directive on Measures for a High Common Level of Cybersecurity across the Union in the language of Brussels bureaucracy) is a brand new EU-wide legislation on enhancing cyber security in the Member States.
+The NIS2 Directive (Directive on Measures for a High Common Level of Cybersecurity across the Union in the language of Brussels bureaucracy) is a EU-wide legislation on enhancing cyber security in the Member States.
 NIS2 has started to resonate in the cyber security community and market, and will do so at least until its implementation deadline in two years’ time, and most likely beyond.